JUST REACH IN AND GET IT…PLEASE

 This past weekend, Mrs. C and I were vacationing in Aruba.
 It is a beautiful island, and we love lounging in the sun with a constant warm breeze, dunking in the ocean, or bathing in the pool.
 It is wonderful, except Mrs. C knows how to stir things up.

 I got up from our place in the sun to make a trek to the restroom.
-Upon arrival I find I need a room key to enter.
-I walk back to our umbrella (oh the humanity) to get the key.
+Upon arrival I found I needed a room key to enter.
+I walked back to our umbrella (oh the humanity) to get the key.

 “What’s up, why back so soon?”

 “You need a room key to enter, where is our key?”

 “In the beach bag.”

 “Because you could just reach in and grab it, where I will dig around looking, move stuff around and still not find it.”

 “Oh please.
 Just open the bag, the key is right behind the book.”